Mitzvah Corps Ecuador & the Galapagos Islands

 What are the physical requirements for participation on this program?

 Mitzvah Corps Ecuador & the Galapagos Islands engages in volunteering projects that require moderate to intensive physical labor (digging, building, painting, lifting heavy objects, etc) outdoors in summer heat and humidity.
 As with all Mitzvah Corps programs, participants are expected to be independent and not require consistent one-on-one care.
-This program is not ADA compliant; Mitzvah Corps offers wheelchair accessibility on our Civil Rights Journey, as well as in Chicago, New Orleans and the Pacific Northwest.

 Will participants receive documentation of community service?